sofianhamiti/awesome-sagemaker/README.md

   </a>
 </div>

-> A curated list of references for Amazon SageMaker.
-Amazon SageMaker is a fully managed service to build, train, and deploy machine learning (ML) models for any use case with fully managed infrastructure, tools, and workflows.
+> A curated list of awesome references for Amazon SageMaker.

-## Table of Contents
+## Contents
 | <!-- -->                                      | <!-- -->                        |
 |-----------------------------------------------|---------------------------------|
 | [Getting Started](#getting-started)           | [Free Courses](#free-courses)   |